wonsunahn-autograder/CS1632_Fall2019/exercises/5/README.md

 When you run Rand with JPF, you can see from the screen output that it goes through all possible states, thereby finding the two states with division-by-0 exception errors (I configured JPF to find all possible errors).
 Also, when you run JPF, you will get a file named jpf-state-space.dot that is a graph representation of the states that you have traversed.
 The file is in DOT format that is viewable from the Graphviz viewer.
 There is an online version here: http://graphviz.it/.
 All you have to do is open the jpf-state-space.dot on a text editor and copy-paste it to the website.
 Then, you should see a diagram very similar to the one shown above.
 Don't pay attention to the source code line numbers.
 There seems to be a bug in the JPF source code line calculation code.

-So, no we know that there are two defective states, how do we debug?
+So, now we know that there are two defective states, how do we debug?
 You will see that JPF has generated a trace file named [Rand.trace](Rand.trace) of all the choices it had made to get to that state.
 You will see two traces since there are two defective states.
 Pay attention to "cur" value of each Random.nextInt invocation (that is the choice JPF has made for that invocation).
 The first trace shows values of 0, 2 for a, b and the second trace shows cur values of 1, 1 for a, b.
 These are exactly the values that would cause a division-by-0 exception at c = a/(b+a -2).
 In this way, the trace file lets you easily trace through the code to get to the defective state.

 ### JPF on DrunkCarnivalShooter